shawnjburke/py_guide/docs/_sources/reStructuredText/reStructuredText-style-sample.rst.txt

 .. seealso::
    This is sample of admonition directive for "SeeAlso".

+.. admonition:: TODO:

+   Show the user that .. admonition:: Name can be used to create this box

 .. versionadded:: 0.3.1
    Here is description of specification which added on that version.